 Thinking big is the key aspect that does a miracle for you.
 Unless you can think big, you cannot go ahead in your life, for man is what he thinks about all the time.
 Whatever your key area, niche, stream of study or work is, you have to think big and that is the only way how you can mark your progress positively.
 The Magic of Thinking Big is based on the concept of law of attraction and narrates different aspects to attract big things in life.
 Enriched with ultimate motivation, David Schwartz teaches us to improve self-esteem and confidence through big and positive thoughts.

 6. Awaken the Giant Within – Anthony Robbins

 One of the best life coaches, Anthony Robbins, penned down the most influential book that has ever been written by anyone in self-help literature.
 He understands what it takes to help people reach their highest potential… and break the draining habits.
 Awaken The Giant Within will pump you up to take immediate control of your emotional destiny.
-Between the cover, you will find the required details to excel your powers at the mental, physical and financial level… including the improving self-esteem and confidence-building mindset.
-Unlike others, the book not only stresses upon theories but also give actionable steps to reach from where you are right now to where you see yourself to be.
+Between the cover, you will find the required details to excel your powers at the mental, physical, and financial levels… including improving self-esteem and confidence-building mindset.
+Unlike others, the book not only stresses upon theories but also gives actionable steps to reach from where you are right now to where you see yourself to be.

 7. Mindset: The New Psychology of Success By Carol Dweck